 This is the 4th project undertaken by PROSAFE on toys.
 A number of 17 countries are taking part in the project.
 In total, 255 plasticised toys (mainly plastic dolls, inflatable toys and bath/squeeze toys) have been tested for dangerous chemicals and 20% of these have failed the tests.
 The chemicals found over the required limit were: phthalates, Bisphenol A (BPA) and short-chained chlorinated paraffins (SCCPs).

-But, during the period between 2010 and mid-2015, there have been 485 plastic toy RAPEX notifications with risks related to chemicals and microbiological risks, out of a total of 2,500 toy notifications for the same period.
+During the period between 2010 and mid-2015, there have been 485 RAPEX notifications on plasticised toys regarding chemicals and microbiological risks, out of a total of 2,500 toy notifications for the same period.
 This constitutes around 20% of all toy notifications for that period.

-The Action will focus on phthalates, bisphenol A, short-chained chlorinated paraffins (SCCPs), PAHs and flame retardant chemicals inter alia, all these substances being known for or suspected to present long term carcinogenic, mutagenic or reprotoxic hazards to humans.
+The Action focused on phthalates, bisphenol A, short-chained chlorinated paraffins (SCCPs), PAHs and flame retardant chemicals inter alia, all these substances being known for or suspected to present long term carcinogenic, mutagenic or reprotoxic hazards to humans.

 • To build on the work undertaken during the previous activities on toys and thereby continue to increase the safety of products within this product category